 STRATEGIC ELEMENTS Communication Objective Key Communication Risks Audience Current Behavior / Desired Change Message / Info Needs To foster a positive and supportive attitude among stakeholders towards the MIDP 2028, encouraging a mindset shift that embraces sustainable practices, innovation, and collaboration in the maritime industry.
-External Resistance to Change: Stakeholders may exhibit resistance to change, particularly if the plan requires them to adopt new practices, technologies, or ways of doing business.
+Resistance to Change: Stakeholders may exhibit resistance to change, particularly if the plan requires them to adopt new practices, technologies, or ways of doing business.
 Lack of Engagement or Involvement: Some stakeholders feel excluded or not actively involved in the development and implementation of the MIDP 2028, it can result in a passive or indifferent attitude.
 Ensuring meaningful engagement and involvement opportunities can mitigate this risk.
-EXTERNAL Nat'l Gov't Agencies DOTr PCG PPA SBMA DENR DOLE CHED Other nat'l gov't agencies involved in maritime affairs Maritime Service Providers Shipping Companies; Shipping Companies; Shipping Companies; Classification Societies; Maritime Training Institutions; Marine Insurance Companies; Logistics and Freight Forwarding Companies; Ship Chandlers and Suppliers Other service providers in the maritime sector Maritime Workforce: Seafarers Maritime Labor Organizations and Unions Industry Associations and Chambers of Commerce: Philippine Shipowners' Association (PSA); Philippine Inter-island Shipping Association (PISA); Philippine Association of Maritime Institutions (PAMI); Philippine Association of Ship Agents (PASA); Other industry-specific associations and chambers Academic and Research Institutions Universities and Colleges with maritime programs Research institutions specializing in maritime studies Local Government Units (LGUs) Coastal LGUs Port Cities and Municipalities International Bodies The current behavior of stakeholders may involve skepticism, resistance, or indifference towards the MIDP 2028.
-They may exhibit a lack of enthusiasm or a negative attitude towards the plan, perceiving it as unnecessary or irrelevant to their interests or concerns.
-The desired change in attitude involves stakeholders developing a positive and supportive attitude towards the MIDP 2028.
+National Government Agencies DOTT, PCG, PPA, SBMA, DENR, DOLE, CHED Other national government agencies involved in maritime affairs Maritime Service Providers Shipping Companies; Shipping Companies; Shipbuilders and Shipyard Operators; Classification Societies; Maritime Training Institutions; Marine Insurance Companies; Logistics and Freight Forwarding Companies; Ship Chandlers and Suppliers Other service providers in the maritime sector Maritime Workforce: Seafarers Maritime Labor Organizations and Unions Industry Associations and Chambers of Commerce: Filipino Shipowners' Association (FSA); Stakeholders skepticism, resistance, or indifference towards the MIDP 2028.
+Lack of enthusiasm or a negative attitude towards the plan, perceiving it as unnecessary or irrelevant to their interests or concerns./ The desired change in attitude involves stakeholders developing a positive and supportive attitude towards the MIDP 2028.
 This includes a shift in their perception, where they recognize the plan's importance, relevance, and potential benefits to their respective sectors and the maritime industry as a whole.
 Stakeholders should embrace the plan with enthusiasm, openness to change, and a willingness to actively participate and contribute to its successful implementation.
 Clear and compelling explanations of the MIDP 2028: Stakeholders need comprehensive information that highlights the plan's vision, goals, and the positive impact it can have on the maritime industry.
 This includes providing details on the strategies, initiatives, and expected outcomes.
 Relevance to stakeholders' interests and concerns: Messages should emphasize how the plan addresses specific challenges and opportunities faced by stakeholders in their respective sectors.
 Highlighting the alignment between the plan and their interests will help foster a sense of ownership and engagement.
-Benefits and advantages of the plan: Stakeholders need to understand the potential benefits they can gain by suporting and actively
+Benefits and advantages of the plan: Stakeholders need to understand the potential benefits they can gain by supporting and actively